jdauphant/developers-documentation/_scalingo_api/apps.md

 `POST https://$SCALINGO_API_URL/v1/apps/[:app]/run`

 To run a batch job, or an administrative task, you have to start a one-off container.
-As its name mean it's a container you will start for a given task and which will be destroyed after it.
-It can be any command which will be executed in the environment your application.
+It is a container you can start for a given task and which will be destroyed after it.
+It can be any command which will be executed in the environment of your application.

 ### Parameters